inspec/inspec-aws/docs/resources/aws_alb.md

 Use the `aws_alb` InSpec audit resource to test properties of a single AWS Application Load Balancer (ALB).

+The `AWS::ElasticLoadBalancing::LoadBalancer` resource specifies a Classic Load Balancer.

 ## Syntax

 Ensure that an `aws_alb` exists